 República de Panama

-In the last two decades two significant events took place, which greatly influenced the current status of the Panamanian air arms.
-Firstly, in December 1989, US president Bush ordered operation Just Cause, a massive US invasion in order to protect US lives, to maintain the security of the Panama Canal, to restore democracy in Panama and to capture general Noriega and bring him to justice.
-Following the invasion, the Panamanian Defence Forces, including the FAP, which had gained considerable social, if not political, power under general Noriega, were disbanded.
-After the restoration of law and order by the new Panamanian democratic administration, the air arm became a part of the Fuerzas Publicas Panameña itself residing under the Ministerio de Gobierno y Justicia (Ministry of State Government and Justice).
-The Fuerzas Publicas (public forces) consists of the Policia Nacional de Panama (national police), the Servicio Maritimo Nacional (former navy) and the Servicio Aéreo Nacional (SAN, national air service, former air force).
-Secondly, the handover of the Panama Canal was finally concluded on December 31, 1999, following an agreement by US president Carter in 1979.
-It marked the end of US military presence in the country from its independence in 1903.
-With the US looking for replacement of its military stronghold in the region, which was found in Ecuador and the Dutch Caribbean, the Escuadrilla Presidencial of the then Servicio Aéreo Nacional took residence at the former Howard Air Force Base at Balboa in 1999.
+In the last two decades two significant events took place, which greatly influenced the current status of the Panamanian air arm.
+Firstly, in December 1989, the US invasion in order to protect US lives, to maintain the security of the Panama Canal, to restore democracy in Panama and to capture general Noriega and bring him to justice.
+Following the invasion, the Panamanian Defence Forces, including the air force, which had gained considerable political power under general Noriega, were disbanded.
+After the restoration of law and order by the new Panamanian democratic administration, the air arm became a part of the public forces under the Ministerio de Gobierno y Justicia.
+The public forces the national police, the coast guard and the national air service.
+Secondly, the handover of the Panama Canal on 31 December 1999, marked the end of US military presence in the country from its independence in 1903.
+With the US looking for replacement of its military stronghold in the region, the SENAN took residence at the former Howard Air Force Base at Balboa.